 Feb 11, 2020

-Editor's Note: AIR Currents is featuring a three-part series on modeling and managing U.S. flood risk.
+Editor's Note: Editor's Note: AIR Currents is featuring a four-part series on modeling and managing U.S. flood risk.
 This first article focuses on the additional capability of managing hurricane-induced flood risk with the updated AIR Hurricane Model for the United States.
-Part II will discuss the new pluvial component of both the updated U.S. hurricane model and the AIR Inland Flood Model of the United States; and Part III will discuss AIR’s enhanced view of flood vulnerability; the updates discussed in all parts of this three-part series are anticipated for release this summer.
+Part II will discuss the new pluvial component of both the updated U.S. hurricane model and the AIR Inland Flood Model of the United States; Part III will discuss AIR’s enhanced view of flood vulnerability; and in Part IV we will quantify U.S. flood risk from all sources—tropical and non-tropical precipitation and coastal storm surge—for all lines of business as we transition from an insurable ground-up view to an insured gross view of flood risk.
+The updates discussed in all parts of this four-part series are anticipated for release this summer.

 The 2017 and 2018 Atlantic hurricane seasons set records for precipitation and highlighted the impact hurricanes can have on flooding events in the United States.
 In August 2017 Hurricane Harvey was the wettest storm to flood Texas, and in September 2018 Hurricane Florence set the record for wettest tropical cyclone to impact the Carolinas.
 While AIR has been modeling the inland flood peril since 2008 and launched the industry’s first probabilistic inland flood model for the United States in 2014, until a few years ago it was not possible to adequately simulate precipitation associated with tropical cyclones.
 The first model for which AIR was able to develop and employ innovative methodologies that realistically simulated rainfall patterns of tropical cyclones was the AIR Inland Flood Model for Japan in 2017.
 By leveraging our experience developing this model and using machine learning techniques, we were able to update the AIR Hurricane Model for the United States to include the explicit and probabilistic modeling of precipitation-induced flooding associated with hurricanes and to create a new pluvial component for the AIR Inland Flood Model for the United States.
 Together our updated U.S. hurricane and inland flood models, anticipated for release this summer, provide a complete and unified view of precipitation-induced flood risk.